thingsplex/docs/thingsplex-system/docker.md

 ```

-## Post installation steps
+Post-installation steps

-Ecollector service must be configured after first installation.
+Ecollector service must be configured after the first installation.
-The user must set FH smarthub IP address and port (given that port is open) and configure connection parameters to new influxdb instance.Influxdb host must be set to `influxdb1:8086`
+The user must set FH smarthub IP address and port (given that port is open) and configure connection parameters to the new influxdb instance.
+Influxdb host parameter must be set to `influxdb1:8086`

 <img src="img/ecollector-config.jpg" alt="drawing" width="700"/>

-## Installing Thingsplex components along with Home Assistant
+## Install Thingsplex components along with Home Assistant
 WIP